type-factory/type-factory/docs/Alphabets-scripts-blocks-and-categories.md

 "Νικόλαος".matches("\\p{L}+"); // returns true
 ```

+### Caution!

-Unfortunately, categories also contain many characters that a native speaker would *not*
+Categories also contain many characters that a native speaker would *not*
 recognise to be an accepted way, when used, to form words in their native language in for official use.
 They are characters/code-points that would *not* be valid for use when
 entering the fields on a form if you were applying for a driver's license or a bank account.